Refrigeration and air conditioning

 Submit reports

-If your business produces, reclaims, imports or exports more than 1 tonne of F-gas per year you must complete a report and send it to the European Environment Agency and:
+If your business produces, imports, exports or destroys more than 1 tonne of F-gas per year you must submit an annual report by 31 March for the previous calendar year:

-• In Northern Ireland, the Northern Ireland Environment Agency
+• In Northern Ireland, report to the European Commission and the Northern Ireland Environment Agency

 Don't use non-refillable containers